stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

    * The size limit of 1000 entries must not be exceeded.

-   * Operations trying to lookup a user by their ID must fail with `UserNotFound`, in case no entry was found in the DB.
+   * Operations trying to lookup a user by their ID must fail with `UserNotFound` in case no entry was found in the DB.

    You'll need the following functions from `Data.IORef` when working